ansariazim/treeBreaker/README.md

 # TreeBreaker
-TreeBreaker can infer the evolution of a phenotype distribution on a phylogenetic tree, and divide the tree into segments where this distribution is constant.
+TreeBreaker can infer the evolution of a discrete phenotype distribution on a phylogenetic tree, and divide the tree into segments where this distribution is constant.

 For more details about how TreeBreaker works, please see the manuscript "Bayesian Inference of the Evolution of a Phenotype Distribution on a Phylogenetic Tree" by M Azim Ansari and Xavier Didelot, http://biorxiv.org/content/early/2016/02/23/040980